Edestcroix/satsudoku/README.md

 695 417 382

 ## Benchmarking
-The `benchmark` script encodes puzzles from `data/puzzles` into CNF form and and gathers benchmarking data from `minisat` solving these puzzles.
-It also optionally decodes the solutions from `minisat` into markdown tables and outputs them to files.
+`satmark` is a script for benchmarking minisat solving sudoku puzzles.
+It uses the same code as `sud2sat` and `sat2sud` to generate CNF encodings and decode solutions, but it also gathers data from `minisat` and outputs it to files.
+It can also optionally decode the solved sudoku puzzles and output them to files.
+It expects a config file and directory containing puzzles to test on in the directory it is called in.
+See the [Configuration](#configuration) section for more details.
 ### Usage
 -  `-s --silent` prevents printing to stdout.
 - `-t=[] --test=[]` specify testing standard or hard puzzles, defaults to standard when not specified